-The survey results certainly showed a clear indicated that the role has diversified – we have lots of opportunities to expand our role and take on new and interesting challenges.
+The survey results indeed showed a clear indicated that the role has diversified – we have lots of opportunities to expand our role and take on new and exciting challenges.
 That is the positive spin on it anyway!
 The other side of the coin is that we are being asked to take on extra work that is technically a profession in and of itself.
 Do we get rewarded financially for this?
 Are we eventually able to move into this profession?

 It would seem that diversification in the role needs to be explored as it throws up more questions than answers.
 I’d love to know your thoughts on the subject – how much has your role changed?
 Has it changed at all?
 Has the industry diversified and is this a good thing?

-Leave your comments at the end of the blog and I will revisit this subject in the next few weeks.
+Leave your comments at the end of the blog, and I will revisit this subject in the next few weeks.